Charleston, West Virginia Personal Injury Attorney

-Other factors might affect your ability to collect compensation in a West Virginia accident.
+Other factors might affect your ability to collect compensation in a Charleston accident.
 For example, West Virginia Code 46-4-406 outlines the idea of comparative negligence, which holds that a plaintiff might experience a reduction in damages if he or she shares fault for an accident.

 Types of Personal Injury Cases We Handle